Adobe

 1. If you want to export part of a session, use the Time Selection tool to select the desired range.

-(Alternatively, choose Multitrack > Mixdown To New File to open the mixdown in the Waveform Editor and skip the steps below.)
+(Alternatively, choose Multitrack > Mixdown Session To New File to open the mixdown in the Waveform Editor and skip the steps below.)

-3. Specify a filename and location, and choose a file format.
+3. Specify a filename and choose a location and file format.

 4. Set the following options: